learn-co-curriculum/hs-intro-web-design-teachers-guide-grid-system/README.md

 ### Hints and Hurdles

-<a href='https://learn.co/lessons/hs-intro-web-design-teachers-guide-grid-system' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-intro-web-design-teachers-guide-grid-system' title='SWABTS'>SWABTS</a> on Learn.co and start learning to code for free.</p>